Take a Tour with Virtual Fairfax

 Virtual Fairfax, a new interactive mapping tool with exclusive Fairfax County information, gives you the ability to access the community in new ways such as viewing:

-- Thousands of 3-D buildings in Tysons Corner, Reston and Herndon.
+- Thousands of 3-D buildings in Tysons, Reston and Herndon.

 - Terrain and the latest aerial imagery.

 - Virtual tours of historic sites and commercial areas.

 Using your computer mouse, you can “fly” over properties from any angle, look at photorealistic 3-D buildings from multiple perspectives, view shadows by time of day and date and more.
 You also can search for county addresses, schools, parks and other places of interest.

 When viewing a property, there are many layers and links with related information:

 - Tax database with information on property assessment, value, ownership and sales history.

 - “My Neighborhood” with information on political jurisdictions, public representatives and schools, nearby parks, hospitals, post offices, police and fire stations, police activity, polling places and more.